EquiMed logo.

 To treat contracted heels, maintain a schedule for proper trimming and shoeing.
 Moving the shoe toward the rear of the hoof close to the white line on the bottom of the foot, and removing excess hoof wall by rasping, will help correct the shape of the hoof. .

-Choosing shoes that will allow more expansion of the width at the heels and leaving the heel nail out of the lateral side of the foot will also give the foot freedom to expand.
+Choosing shoes that allow more expansion of the width at the heels and leaving the heel nail out of the lateral side of the foot will also give the foot freedom to expand.
 Wedge pads can be used to elevate the heel of the horse.
-Trimming the hooves in such a way that the hoof capsule can broaden is important.
+Trimming the hoofs in such a way that the hoof capsule can broaden is important.

 Keeping the horse on even ground or pasture after proper trimming and shoeing will allow a return to proper movement of hooves and will help the horse overcome the problems associated with contracted heels.